fdang26/cse15l-lab-reports/report5.md

 ./travel_guides/berlitz1/WhatToHongKong.txt
 ./travel_guides/berlitz1/WhereToHongKong.txt
 ```
 This option is probably my most used option for this command.
-With the -name option, you can search through directories for a file or a directory that matches the argument that you provide, as opposed to just spitting out all of the files and subdirectories of the given path.
-(The stars I used in search expression just mean that the filename can have any text surrounding the phrase "HongKong" as long as it contains HongKong.)
+With the `-name option`, you can search through directories for a file or a directory that matches the argument that you provide, as opposed to just spitting out all of the files and subdirectories of the given path.
+(The stars (`*`) I used in search expression just mean that the filename can have any text surrounding the phrase "HongKong" as long as it contains "HongKong".)

 ## find  -type d
 For example, if you knew the directory was "berli"-something, you could find just the directories and not include the file matches.